chfrank-cgn/Rancher/ec2-cluster-1/grafana-cloud/README.md

 - `files/values-longhorn.yaml` has the configuration
 - `22-deployment.yaml` has a small NFS service for backup

+## OPA Gatekeeper metrics

+To collect metrics from OPA Gatekeeper, we will deploy a service and a service monitor:

+- `32-deployment.yaml` has the service
+- `33-monitor.yaml` has the service monitor

+## Network Observability

+To monitor the cluster network, we will install Retina from Microsoft:

+- `40-roles.yaml` has the service account and role bindings
+- `41-config.yaml` has the config map
+- `42-deployment.yaml` has the daemonset
+- `43-monitor.yaml` has the service monitor

 ## Syslog forwarding

 To forward the system and pod logs to Grafana Cloud, we will need to configure Rancher's logging operator: